twbs/bootstrap/docs/content/code.md

 For example, <code>&lt;section&gt;</code> should be wrapped as inline.
 {% endexample %}

-## Preformatted text
+## Code blocks

-Or, code blocks.
 Use `<pre>`s for multiple lines of code.
 Once again, be sure to escape any angle brackets in the code for proper rendering.
 You may optionally add the `.pre-scrollable` class, which will set a max-height of 350px and provide a y-axis scrollbar.

 {% example html %}
 <pre><code>&lt;p&gt;Sample text here...&lt;/p&gt;